 - 1. General.
-An employee who receives a full or partial Employer Contribution maintains that eligibility as long as the employee meets the Employer Contribution eligibility requirements, and appears on a legislative payroll for at least one full working day during each payroll period.
+An employee who receives a full or partial Employer Contribution maintains that eligibility as long as the employee meets the Employer Contribution eligibility requirements and appears on a legislative payroll for at least one full working day during each payroll period.
 This requirement does not apply to employees who are eligible for workers' compensation payments as described in Section 3C1, or to employees terminated for reasons other than for cause as described in 3C2. - 2.
 Unpaid Leave of Absence.
 If an employee is on an unpaid leave of absence, then vacation leave, compensatory time, or sick leave cannot be used for the purpose of maintaining eligibility for an Employer Contribution by keeping the employee on a legislative payroll for one working day per pay period. - 3.
 Other Leaves.
-An employee who is on an approved Caretaker or Medical Leave or on a Salary Savings Leave as provided elsewhere in this Plan maintains eligibility for an Employer Contribution.
+An employee who is on an approved Caretaker, Pregnancy or Medical Leave, pregnancy or childbirth related medical leave under § 181.939, or on a Salary Savings Leave as provided elsewhere in this Plan maintains eligibility for an Employer Contribution.